Sewage Treatment Plant Installations by expert installers. Free no-obligation quotes.

 Septic tanks are simpler systems, not having the capability to treat waste in the way a treatment plant does.
 The liquid from septic tanks is also discharged via a watercourse, ditch or soakaway.

 This effluent discharged, however, is not safe for the environment.
+The tank does not treat the sewage.
 It is for this reason that there are the new 2020 sewerage regulations.
 The main feature of this regulation is that you will no longer be able to discharge to a ditch or watercourse.
 If you have an existing Septic Tank it will also affect your ability to sell your house.

 We can help you to meet these new regulations so call on 0800 3101092 or email us today.

 SEWAGE TREATMENT PLANT HOW IT WORKS

 At Homeseptic we love a Graf tank, while in some cases they are a little more expensive the customer service and quality is top notch.
 Graf tanks are batch cleaners, which means they process an amount of effluent with each cycle.

 How does a Sewage Treatment Plant work?